DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [LoFreq](http://csb5.github.io/lofreq/citation/)

+[SHORE](http://shore.sourceforge.net/wiki/index.php/SHORE_Documentation).
+Which is apparently a useful pipeline for pooled data as well.

 [snape](https://www.ncbi.nlm.nih.gov/pubmed/22992255).
 Not such an active community?

 [SNPeff](http://snpeff.sourceforge.net/).
 Genetic variant annotation and effect prediction toolbox.
 Not for identifying SNPs, but for annotating them.